aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 In summary, the challenge starts with an access control bypass, followed by a buffer overflow (yes, you heard it right) in a custom keystore implementation, followed by a CSP bypass via an HTML injection to trigger three different DOM clobbering vectors that utilized a diagnostic endpoint to deliver and execute an XSS payload.
 From there, a file upload bypass combined with an arbitrary file write was used to place a polyglot TAR/ELF payload that we could execute to get RCE; and finally the flag.

-This will be a beginner-friendly writeup, I will be breaking down the challenge, walking you through my mindset, before wrapping it up with a nice 0-to-flag script.
+This is a beginner-friendly write-up.
+I'll break down the challenge, walking you through my mindset, before wrapping it up with a nice 0-to-flag script.

 Let's dig in.